Module 6: One-day workshop "Industrial relations in the Netherlands (Works Council and trade unions)"

 Dates in 2023/2024

 € 795 excluding VAT, payable in advance and including one hour personal intake & advice, reading materials, tea/coffee/lunch.

-If the trade, professional or network organization has a cooperation agreement with us, a discount may apply.
+If your branch, professional or network organization has a cooperation agreement with us, a discount may apply.
 Indicate this under remarks during registration, stating the organization.

 We provide a ‘Certificate of Achievement’.